-Interested in exploring EBMUD's East Bay trails?
-Here you'll find 80 miles hiking and horseback-riding paths that go through 27,000 acres of open space.
-EBMUD provides parking at five staging areas and stocks water on the trails for horses.
+Interested in exploring East Bay trails?
+EBMUD also has 80 miles of hiking and horseback-riding paths that wander through 27,000 acres of open space in the East Bay.
+You'll find parking at five staging areas and water on the trails for horses.

 Permits can be purchased for $3/one day, $10/one year, $20/three years, and $30/five years.
-A free trail map is included with your purchase.
+Upon request, a free trail map is included with your purchase.
+Trail permit holders can take members of their immediate family and 3 guests.
+Permits are not transferable.

-- Purchase and print annual trail use permits online
+- Online: Purchase and print trail use permits online.

-- Download an annual trail use permit application below and send it in with your payment to EBMUD
+- By mail: Download the application below and mail it with your payment to EBMUD.

 - Mokelumne Watershed and Recreation Headquarters, 15083 Camanche Parkway S, Valley Springs, CA 95252; (209) 772-8204 (Monday-Friday)